 Information Included in a Project Report

-- Tasks that have been completed so far
+- Accomplishments, including tasks that have been completed so far

 Project management reports should always answer the questions that are foremost in stakeholders’ and team members’ minds: Is the project progressing according to plan?
 What’s the next step?
 What’s the budget status?
 Are there any issues that need attention?